KeerthiVasan2113/Supportron/README.md

 # Supportron

-A hybrid chat system using llama3.2:3b and RAG (Retrieval-Augmented Generation) for technical documentation support.
+A hybrid chat system using Ollama qwen3.2:3b and RAG (Retrieval-Augmented Generation) for technical documentation support.

 ## Project Structure